Frequently Asked Questions

 In some cases the ALJ or one of the parties will want to have a prehearing conference to discuss the issues, any preliminary questions, concerns, or procedures prior to the hearing.
 The ALJ will likely send you a notice scheduling the prehearing conference.
 As a rule, these conferences are held by telephone conference.
 If you wish to request a prehearing conference, you may write to or call the ALJ.
 Prehearing conferences are usually informal and digitally recorded.

 Whether you have a prehearing conference or not, the ALJ will send you a Notice of Hearing.
 Sometimes the notice will be sent by the agency.
 The notice will tell you the date, time, and place for the hearing.
-The hearing may be held by telephone conference or in person.
+The hearing may be held by telephone conference, video conference, or in person.
 An in-person hearing may be held in a hearing room at OAH offices in Bismarck or in another location in Bismarck.
-On occasion, the hearing is scheduled to be held in another location in the state.
+Sometimes the hearing is scheduled to be held at another location in the state.
 A statute or rule may require the hearing to be held in a specific location; otherwise, the ALJ will determine the hearing location.

 Your hearing will be similar to a trial in court, with witnesses, exhibits, and rules of evidence.
 In some cases, the rules of evidence will not be used; they will be waived.
 An ALJ will preside.
 Even though you are representing yourself, the agency or another party may be represented by an attorney.